United States Coast Guard Academy: Organization of the Corps of Cadets

-The highest-ranking cadet in each company is the Company Commander, a first-class cadet ("firstie"), equivalent to a senior.
-Although each company has some leeway in their standards and practices, every company commander reports to the Regimental Staff which plans and oversees all aspects of cadet life.
-At the top of the cadet chain of command is the Regimental Commander, the highest ranking cadet.
-Command positions, both in companies and on Regimental Staff, are highly competitive, and a cadet's overall class rank is often a deciding factor in who is awarded the position.
+The highest-ranking cadet in each company is the company commander, a first-class cadet ("firstie"), equivalent to a senior.
+Although each company has some leeway in their standards and practices, every company commander reports to the regimental staff which plans and oversees all aspects of cadet life.
+At the top of the cadet chain of command is the regimental commander, the highest ranking cadet.
+Command positions, both in companies and on regimental staff, are highly competitive, and a cadet's overall class rank is often a deciding factor in who is awarded the position.

 The eight companies are named for the first eight letters of the NATO phonetic alphabet.
-Each has a special focus in administering day-to-day affairs: Alpha Company manages health and wellness.
+Each has a special focus in administering day-to-day affairs: Alfa Company manages health and wellness.
 Bravo Company runs training.
 Charlie Company administers the honor system, Delta Company coordinates drill and ceremonies.
 Echo Company manages transportation and logistics.
 Foxtrot Company operates the cadet conduct system, organizes the watch rotations, and updates the cadet regulations.
 Golf Company is in charge of supplies for cleaning and repairing damaged rooms within Chase Hall.
 Hotel Company is in charge of morale events.

 To accomplish their missions, each company is divided, along shipboard lines, into three departments, each of which is divided into divisions with specific responsibilities.
 Divisions are the most basic unit at the Coast Guard Academy, and each has a very specific purpose.
 Each division is led by a firstie and contains several members of each other class.

 This organizational structure is designed to give every cadet a position of leadership and to emulate the structure of a Coast Guard cutter, in which the division officer and department head positions are filled by junior officers.
 Third-class cadets directly mentor the fourth-class in their division, just as junior petty officers would be responsible for the most junior enlisted personnel (non-rates).
 Second-class cadets act as non-commissioned officers, and ensure that the regulations and accountability are upheld.
 Firsties (like junior officers) are in supervisory roles, and are responsible for carrying out the mission of their divisions and ensuring the well-being of those under their command.
-Exchange cadets from the other federal service academies are also a part of the Corps, and take part in many activities alongside their USCGA counterparts.
+Exchange cadets from the other federal service academies are also a part of the corps, and take part in many activities alongside their USCGA counterparts.

-Extracurricular activities
+Student life

 Athletics

 The USCGA Athletic Department offers 24 intercollegiate sports for cadets.
 The academy's athletics teams generally compete in Division III of the National Collegiate Athletic Association.
 Cadets devote two hours per academic day to athletic activities, either on varsity teams, club teams, or other sports pursuits.
 The academy nickname is the Bears, after the USRC Bear, which made a dramatic rescue in Alaska in 1897, shortly after the opening of the academy.